gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/solvationenergy.rst

     calculate the free energy of solvation of a large molecule in water.

+..  container:: justify

-    The large molecule used here is a graphene-like and disk-like molecule named hexabenzocoronene.
+    The large molecule used here is a graphene-like and discoid molecule named hexabenzocoronene.

-.. include:: ../contact/recommand-bulk.rst
+.. include:: ../non-tutorials/recommand-salt.rst

 .. include:: ../contact/needhelp.rst